Kitchen Splashback Ideas for 2026: The Hottest Trends

 Warm Neutral Colour Direction: What’s Replacing Cool White

 Cool white and cool grey are splashback colours 2026 is moving away from fastest.
-The Dulux 2026 Colour Forecast confirms it across both the Elemental and Evoke palettes: warm whites, mushroom, greige, sage, terracotta, dusty blue, and clay are the direction.
+The Dulux 2026 Colour Forecast confirms it across its three palettes, Ethereal, Elemental, and Evoke: warm whites, mushroom, greige, sage, terracotta, dusty blue, and clay are the direction.
 Dulux’s colour experts note that consumers are gravitating toward warm, comforting colours that offer a sense of stability, and that’s exactly what the warm neutral kitchen palette 2026 is delivering in splashback choices right now.

 Cool white splashbacks have a particular problem in Perth kitchens.
 Our intense natural light makes them read harsher than they do in showroom photography, especially in north-facing kitchens that open onto alfresco areas.
 Warm neutrals carry that indoor-outdoor connection better and hold their appeal under the kind of light we get here year-round.
 Our kitchen wall tiles range covers the full warm neutral spread if you’re ready to make the shift.